Focus on Young People in Bassetlaw is a registered charity established in 1996.

 Each year the charity holds numerous events to raise money to support its work.
 These include:

-A creative showcase called Sewhat, a Fun Run/Walk, Golf competitions and a Quiz Night.
+A creative showcase called Focus on You, a Fun Run/Walk, a Golf competition, a Quiz Night and a live band event.
 We are also involved with many community events that engage young people for example; Children’s Day, Ambitions (Careers/opportunities) event, Dance festivals and much more.
 Partnership work is key to the charity‘s development, we value the partnerships we have and continue to make, they are crucial to support the needs of young people in this area.

 We recently sponsored the development of Worksop Junior Parkrun.
 This is a free 2K timed weekly event held at Worksop College.
 It is estimated that over 500 young people will take part this year.
 For more information click here.